PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 # Current Bugs

-You cannot use tiered and randomized shops at the same time :/
+You cannot use tiered and randomized shops at the same time (Duh.)

 Spoiler File doenst work properly, if at all